 Let's get into it:

-Cosigners - Not As Valuable As You Think
+1 - Cosigners - Not As Valuable As You Think

 A cosigner is someone that is agreeing contractually to be financially responsible for the amounts named in the lease - should the residents not pay.

 If there is a problem, the compensation you are most likely going to be able to get will be the money you already have.

 It's been our experience that going after tenants that break leases or cause excessive damage or have to be evicted,

-I do have lots of experience in this.
-As I said before we get plenty of landlords that come to us in distress, and we often have to do some work to unravel things for them.
+Basically because plenty of landlords come to us in distress, and we often have to do some work to unravel things for them.

 But before I get ahead of myself and get in trouble giving legal advice, remember, I’m not an attorney.
 This is just my thoughts.
 For a more accurate opinion, get an attorney.